 The Cost of Getting It Wrong

-A legal AI client spent six months optimizing their document analysis system against automated metrics—precision, recall, F1 scores on document classification.
-They achieved 91% accuracy on their benchmark suite.
-When deployed with actual attorneys, adoption collapsed within weeks.
-The attorneys didn't trust the system because its mistakes felt random and unexplainable.
+A common pattern in legal AI deployments: teams spend months optimizing document analysis against automated metrics, precision, recall, F1 on classification, and hit strong benchmark numbers.
+When deployed with actual attorneys, adoption collapses.
+The attorneys don't trust the system because its mistakes feel random and unexplainable.
 Human evaluation would have caught this earlier.
-Attorneys reviewing system outputs would have immediately flagged the problematic failure patterns—cases where the AI confidently provided wrong answers versus cases where it appropriately expressed uncertainty.
+Attorneys reviewing system outputs would have immediately flagged the problematic failure patterns, cases where the AI confidently provided wrong answers versus cases where it appropriately expressed uncertainty.
 The automated metrics treated all errors equally, hiding the distinction that mattered most for user trust.
-Conversely, another client relied entirely on human evaluation for their customer service AI.
-Small teams of reviewers manually assessed conversation quality weekly.
-The process was expensive and slow.
-By the time reviewers identified issues, thousands of customers had experienced problems.
+The opposite failure is just as common: customer service AI relying entirely on weekly human review by small teams of reviewers.
+The process is expensive and slow.
+By the time reviewers identify issues, thousands of customers have already experienced problems.
 Automated metrics monitoring production conversations would have caught quality degradation in hours instead of weeks.

 Different Questions Require Different Approaches